 - Vision loss

 Additionally, since insulin resistance also means high insulin levels, this can lead to some further issues down the road.

 The Importance of Lifestyle Changes

 The Diabetes Prevention Program, which is a large research study, witnessed how lifestyle changes could help in preventing diabetes.
 Their findings represent a great source of hope.

-Even with modest exercise and weight loss, the participants of the study had their diabetes risk reduces by 58%!
+Even with modest exercise and weight loss, the participants of the study had their diabetes risk reduced by 58%!

 Make an appointment with a certified dietitian in order to create the best meal plan to suit you and your personal preferences.
-Another great place to find excellent tips of diabetes-friendly cooking, do to the American Diabetes Association’s webpage.
+Another great place to find excellent tips for diabetes-friendly cooking do to the American Diabetes Association’s webpage.